TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 Here the Edge Impulse code copy the microphone buffer to a buffer used to and it will process the audio data inside it.
 Now this part, unlike before, is CPU intensive for both, nrf52 and rp2040, but as before the _one-slow-core-with-FPU_ nrf52 will be faster than the _two-fast-cores-without-FPU_ rp2040.
 Also here the accelerators make the difference, as described in the section below. [^1]

-[^1]: If you found errors in my way of thinking, please open and ISSUE and make me know.
+[^1]: If you found errors in my way of thinking, please open an ISSUE and let me know.

 ## Choose the right CPU